-Here is another way of explaining this:
+Here is an easy way of explaining this:

 Imagine building a web app as making a suit.
 UI/UX designer is who makes the sketch, decides on the color, fabric, collar shape.
 The front-end developer decides on the best stitching technique, finds a way to make the collar stiff, and ensures that the fabric won’t change after the wash.